appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/merging-branches.md

 # Merge and Pull Changes

+In Git, you typically merge branches when you want to combine changes from one branch into another.
+Before merging the branches, please ensure that the following conditions have been met:

+- Both the base and head branches have no uncommitted changes.
+- The remote version of the base branch is synchronized with the local version, with no missing commits.
+- The base and head branches have no conflicting changes that could cause issues during the merge.

+There are 2 scenarios when you may want to merge branches in Appsmith:

+**Update master branch:** after developing an app on your feature branch, you must update the master branch with the new feature.
+If the update does not require a review, you can merge your feature branch directly into the master branch.
+Follow these steps to merge the feature branch into the master branch:
+1. Open your app in the feature branch and locate the **Merge** icon at the bottom left corner of the screen to open the merge modal.
+2. Select **master** as the base branch and verify the merge status.
+3. If there are no conflicts, click **Merge Changes** to complete the merge.

+If you are working collaboratively with your team, it is recommended that you create a Pull Request (PR) in the remote repository to get your changes reviewed before merging them into the master branch.
+This allows other team members to review and provide feedback on your changes before they are merged into the master branch.
-When you are working on your feature branch for a while, the master branch may get updated with new changes.
-As your branch is behind the master now, to avoid conflicts, you have to merge the master branch into your feature branch to keep it up-to-date with the latest changes.

-Follow the steps below when you want to merge your feature branch with the master branch -
+**Avoid conflicts:** If you have been working on your feature branch for a while, the master branch may have been updated with new changes.
+In this case, to prevent conflicts, you should merge the master branch into your feature branch to ensure that it is up-to-date with the latest changes.
+Follow these steps to merge your master branch with your feature branch:

 1. Click the **Merge** icon at the bottom left corner of the screen.
-It opens the merge tab.
+It opens the merge modal.
-2. Select your base branch and check the merge status.
+2. Select the **feature** as the base branch and verify the merge status.
-   1. The `base` and `head` branches shouldn't have any uncommitted changes.
-   2. The remote counterpart of the `base` branch shouldn't have any commits that are missing locally (the local and remote versions should be in sync.)
-   3. The `base` and the `head` branch shouldn't have any conflicting changes.
-3. Click **Merge Changes** if the merge status check is successful.
+3. Click **Merge Changes** if there are no conflicts.

-Once the merge is successful, you can raise a PR on the remote repository to merge the changes of the feature branch to the master branch.
+Once the merge is successful, you can either merge your feature branch directly into the master branch in Appsmith or create a PR in the remote repository.

 ## Pull changes